orendrasingh/Django-The-Easy-Way-Source-Code/readme.md

 <img align="left" width="100" src="data/images/cover.png">

-<h3>Source code for my Django beginner book: https://leanpub.com/django-the-easy-way/</h3>
+<h2>Source code for my Django beginner book: https://leanpub.com/django-the-easy-way/</h2>

+Learn how to create a complete website from scratch and deploy it to a production server.

 ## About the author